mjrdnk/captioner/README.md

 Creates dynamic captions based on speech recognition.

 ## dependencies
-- node.js
+- Node.js
-- npm
+- NPM
-- p5.Speech
+- p5.Speech.js
 # requirements
-A microphone is needed and also requires an internet connection, as this is a cloud based process.
+A microphone and internet connection are required, as this is a cloud based process.

 # execution